isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-estate-other-assets.md

 In these cases, you will need to apply to the court for Letters of Administration to deal with the person’s estate.

 If you qualify for legal aid, you may apply to the Legal Aid Bureau for assistance in obtaining a Letter of Administration.
 More information on the Legal Aid Bureau can be accessed at [www.lab.gov.sg](https://mlaw-lab-staging.netlify.com/){:target="_blank"}.
-If you do not qualify for legal aid, you will need to engage the services of a lawyer.<br><br>
+If you do not qualify for legal aid, you will need to engage the services of a lawyer.<br>

 **3. What are the assets administered by the Public Trustee?**